BitBelle/JS-Practice/AsynchronousProgramming/README.md

     * A *queue* where tasks (callbacks) are waiting to be executed.

-    * A *loop* that continuously checks if the main thread is feree and then executes the next task from the queue.
+    * A *loop* that continuously checks if the main thread is free and then executes the next task from the queue.

 **How it Works**